lawrencecpaulson/lawrencecpaulson.github.io/_posts/2023-11-01-Foundations.md

 and with immense tedium, but they could not have predicted how powerful their system would turn out to be.

-Many philosphers had devoted some thought to the essence of mathematics in prior centuries, but the crisis brought the issue out into the open.
+Many philosphers had contemplated the essence of mathematics in prior centuries, but the crisis gave the issues urgency.
 Roughly speaking, there are three main viewpoints:

 * The *Platonist* or *realist* viewpoint: ideal mathematical objects, such as the complex plane, exist objectively and independently of us, though we may deduce their properties.
 Gödel held this view.
 * The *formalist* viewpoint: mathematics is concerned with symbols.
 For Hilbert,